 Pension Plan - The Hospital participates in the Aurora Health Care, Inc. Pension Plan (the Aurora Pension Plan).
 The Aurora Pension Plan is a noncontributory defined benefit pension plan that is sponsored and administered by Aurora.
 The Aurora Pension Plan covers substantially all employees of Aurora and its participating affiliates.
 Periodic pension expense and the related liability for the unfunded status of the Aurora Pension Plan are reported in Aurora's financial statements.
 The Hospital's portion of the pension liability for the unfunded status of the Aurora Pension Plan has not been recorded in the Hospital's financial statements.

-Pension expense reported by the Hospital represents a portion of the total periodic pension costs and is allocated to the Hospital based on guidelines established by the plan administrator.
-The Hospital's expense for the Aurora Pension Plan was \$5,511,000 and \$5,524,000 in 2009 and 2008, respectively, representing 9.1% and 15.5%, of the total recorded pension expense for the Aurora Pension Plan, respectively.
-At December 31, 2009, the projected benefit obligation of the Aurora Pension Plan totaled \$1,006,118,000.
-The fair value of the related plan assets totaled \$613,513,000 at December 31, 2009.
+Pension expense reported by the Hospital represented a portion of the total periodic pension costs and was allocated to the Hospital based on guidelines established by the plan administrator.
+The Hospital's expense for the Aurora Pension Plan was \$7,278,000 and \$5,511,000 in 2010 and 2009, respectively, representing 7.9% and 9.1%, respectively, of the total recorded pension expense for the Aurora Pension Plan.
+At December 31, 2010, the Hospital's portion of the periodic pension cost is included in due to affiliates on the accompanying balance sheet.
+At December 31, 2010, the projected benefit obligation of the Aurora Pension Plan totaled \$1,070,266,000, and the fair value of the related plan assets totaled \$750,433,000.

 Incentive Savings Plan - The Hospital participates in the Aurora Health Care, Inc. Incentive Savings Plan (the Aurora Savings Plan).
-The Aurora Savings Plan is a defined contribution plan sponsored and administered by Aurora, whereby the Hospital contributes a percentage of participants' qualifying compensation up to certain limits as outlined in the Defined Contribution Plans.
+The Aurora Savings Plan is a defined contribution plan sponsored and administered by Aurora, whereby the Hospital contributes a percentage of participants' qualifying compensation up to certain limits as outlined in the Aurora Savings Plans.
 The Aurora Savings Plan covers regular full or part-time employees of Aurora and its participating affiliates.
-The Hospital's expense for the Aurora Savings Plan was \$191,000 and \$831,000 in 2009 and 2008, respectively.
+The Hospital's expense for the Aurora Savings Plan was \$191,000 in 2009.
+For 2010, contributions were not made to the Aurora Savings Plan.

-Subsequent Events - For the year ended December 31, 2009, the Corporation has evaluated subsequent events for potential recognition and disclosure through June 17, 2010, the date of financial statement issuance.
+Subsequent Events - For the year ended December 31, 2010, the Hospital has evaluated subsequent events for potential recognition and disclosure through June 21, 2011, the date of financial statement issuance.